 When picking out the best car seat, here are the top things you’ll want to look for and keep in mind:

-• Compatibility: Do you have more than one child riding in your car?
+Compatibility: Do you have more than one child riding in your car?
 Make sure the seats can safely fit together—particularly if you have three across one row.
 Car seats should never be installed side by side with overlapping belts.
 If you’re shopping for an infant car seat, you may also want to consider stroller compatibility.
 Some models click right into strollers, while others may require adapters (sold separately).
+Check out our guide below for more information.

 💡 Wondering if your car seat will fit with the stroller you plan to buy?
 Check out our guide to Car Seat Compatibility.

-In addition to our standard quality checks, we worked with a car seat design, engineering and safety consultant over an extensive 12-month research and testing period to create a proprietary 30-point safety inspection process for gently used car seats.
+In addition to our standard quality checks, we developed the first-ever proprietary Car Seat Safety Check, a rigorous 30+ point inspection system created in partnership with leading car seat manufacturers, NHTSA safety consultants and certified CPSTs.
+It offers parents a secure, transparent, affordable alternative to buying new.
 The inspection process includes checking for wear and tear, certifying the seat is not recalled or expired and ensuring all necessary parts are present and the seat has not been modified.
 On top of this, all sellers must sign a legally binding attestation certifying they are the original owner of the car seat and that it has no crash history.

-Our Director of Customer Care and in-house Child Passenger Safety Technician (CPST), Amanda Brown, oversees this process, which is performed by GoodBuy Gear certified technicians on every gently used car seat before they are listed for resale.
+Our Chief of Staff and in-house Child Passenger Safety Technician (CPST), Amanda Brown, oversees this process, which is performed by GoodBuy Gear certified technicians on every gently used car seat before they are listed for resale.
 Learn more about the GoodBuy™ Car Seat Safety Check here.

-💡 Interesting in selling your quality used car seat with us?
+💡 Interested in selling your quality used car seat with us?
 Learn if your seat is eligible for resale here.

 A priority of ours has been, and will always be, to provide parents with the information they need to make an informed purchase decision.
 If you have any questions regarding our GoodBuy™ Car Seat Safety Check please reach out to: connect@goodbuygear.com